A Beginners Guide to VPNs

 1. Why Do People Need a VPN?

 VPN is an acronym of a Virtual Private Network.
-In order to explain fully what a VPN is and what it does, let’s first look at how you connect to the internet right now.
+To explain fully what a VPN is and what it does, let’s first look at how you connect to the internet right now.
 For most people nowadays, whether at home or work, they use a laptop or a mobile device to access the internet.
 But have you ever stopped to think about ‘how’ you connect to the internet?

 Any device needs to be connected to a network to access information online.
 For many people, this is usually a hub in their home or office, or their preferred telephone network supplier might provide a network, depending on whether you are stationary or mobile will often dictate which you use.
 Either way, your device accesses the online world by being connected to a network, which permits them to directly take you anywhere on the web you wish to go (in most cases).

 Now, if you have ever heard of ‘parental controls,’ then you will understand the basic concept of blocked sites.
-You can set up a parental control to block access to any places and websites as you like.
+You can set up a parental control to prevent access to any places and websites as you like.
 Typically, parents will block pornography sites, Facebook, gambling, and more.

 If you try to connect to the internet using another network outside of your home, such as free-Wi-Fi in a public place, it is also possible they will block access to individual sites too.
 These are typically content streaming sites, gambling, pornography, and more.